searchspring/competencies/README.md

 # Competencies

-A project to help you manage your employees careers.
+A project to help you manage your employee's careers.

 Why - your employees care deeply about their career.
 They want to learn, they want to contribute to the company and they want to see a direct path to progression and increase in pay.
 This tool allows you to accomplish all of that.